The State of Cyber Resiliency Metrics on Embedded Systems

 Measuring a system’s cyber resiliency is not that simple.
 For example, many aspects of cyber resiliency are hard to quantify, even when examined individually.
 Further complicating the evaluation of a system’s cyber resiliency is that the same metric might be prioritized differently depending on the system or program requirements.

-For this discussion, let us start with the agreement that at its core, cyber resiliency is the ability of the system to continue operating exactly as intended, even in the face of cyberattack.
+For this discussion, let us start with the agreement that at its core, cyber resiliency is the ability of the system to continue operating exactly as intended, even in the face of a cyberattack.
 Among other aspects, cyber resiliency may include ensuring the confidentiality of data.

 There are multiple potential ways to measure a system’s capability to ensure continued operation as intended.
 Examples include measuring the system’s ability to identify anomalous behavior, measuring its ability to respond when anomalous behavior is detected, and measuring the ability of the system to prevent anomalous behavior from occurring in the first place.
 All of these measurements are extremely difficult to quantify, however, for any sufficiently advanced technology.

 Modern processing systems have numerous interrelated subsystems that must work together in exactly the right way to maintain their operational state.
 This reality makes the challenge of quantifying the entire set of possible operational states unfeasible.
-Even if the entire set of correct operation could be identified, defined, and enumerated, it would still be impossible to relate that set to the larger set of possible anomalous states with all possible transition paths defined.
+Even if the entire set of correct operations could be identified, defined, and enumerated, it would still be impossible to relate that set to the larger set of possible anomalous states with all possible transition paths defined.
 This means that cyber resiliency metrics are unlikely to become a single number that identifies and quantifies the security of a particular system.
 Instead, individual elements of cyber resiliency must be analyzed to determine how they relate to a specific system’s operational environment.

 Furthermore, cyberattacks are constantly evolving.
 Approaches for cybersecurity that might have been deemed sufficient and proper at one point in time may later be revealed to be vulnerable to attack.
 Metrics for cyber resiliency can only be as good as the current state of the art in assessment capabilities.
 Because they are based on a contemporary understanding of possible attacks, these metrics must be constantly reevaluated and reassessed as new vulnerabilities and threats become understood.